 Cable filters: If you know the unit will be used for your cable modem and router, for example, you’ll want to double check the specs to ensure that the UPS unit includes surge protected/filtered ports for your Ethernet and Coax cables.
 (Note: Ethernet ports on UPS units are notoriously flaky, so it’s often best to isolate the source of the Ethernet, e.g. the router or network switch, with its own protection instead of worrying about isolating every individual cable before it reaches a computer or device.)

-Displays: Not all UPS units have displays (and you may not care if yours does) but they can be quite useful.
+Displays: Not all UPS units have displays (and you may not care if yours does), but they can be quite useful.
 Older units and newer low-end units do not include displays.
-As such you’re limited in receiving feedback from the unit either via communication over the USB/serial cable or (more annoyingly) as beeps from the unit.
+As such, you’re limited in receiving feedback from the unit either via communication over the USB/serial cable or (more annoyingly) as beeps from the unit.
 A compact display screen that can tell you additional information like remaining run time, battery health, and other tidbits is very handy.

 Noise/Fans: Small UPS units generally do not have fans.
-Larger units often do and it’s worth reading reviews and digging around online to see if the fans are as quiet as the manufacturer claims.
+Larger units often do, and it’s worth reading reviews and digging around online to see if the fans are as quiet as the manufacturer claims.
 While fan noise isn’t an issue if you’re adding a UPS unit to a home server kept in the basement, it’s a real big deal if you’re adding a UPS unit to your home theater setup.

 Armed with the above information you’re now ready to shop for a UPS unit perfectly suited for your needs, big or small.